Open to public debate between Cong prez poll candidates, will evoke people's interest in party: Tharoor | Politics

 Tharoor had said on Friday that he is aware of his underdog tag and talk of an 'official candidate' in some quarters but he has been assured by the Gandhi family – Sonia Gandhi, Rahul Gandhi and Priyanka Gandhi Vadra – repeatedly that they are ''neither directly nor indirectly'' backing anyone.

-According to a notification issued by the Congress on Thursday, the process for filing nominations for the election was from September 24 to 30.
+According to a notification issued by Congress, the process for filing nominations for the election was from September 24 to 30.

 The date for scrutiny of the nomination papers was on October 1, while the last date for withdrawal of nominations is October 8.